Cray-HPE/docs-csm/install/update_ncn_firmware.md

 compute node and application node firmware.
 See [Update Firmware with Firmware Action Service (FAS)](../operations/firmware/Update_Firmware_with_FAS.md) for more information.

-Reset Gibabyte nodes to factory defaults to resolve problems with ipmitool, Redfish, or when BMC flash procecedures fail.
+Reset Gigabyte nodes to factory defaults to resolve problems with `ipmitool`, Redfish, or when BMC flash procedures fail.
 See [Set Gigabyte Node BMC to Factory Defaults](set_gigabyte_node_bmc_to_factory_defaults.md).

 ### Topics
    1. [Prepare BIOS and Firmware Content for Installation](#prepare-bios-and-firmware-for-installation)